astaves/BankDemo-1/tutorial/gettingstarted/eclipse/PLIDemo.md

 1. Ensure you have a 64-bit Java installed and added to the PATH environment variable.
 2. Open the Windows Service Manager.
 3. Go to **Micro Focus HA Cloud** and click **Start the service**.
-4. Alternatively, you can start the session by opening a command prompt and executing the following command:
+4. Alternatively, you can start the session by opening a command prompt as administrator and executing the following command:

     ```
-    net start hacloud
+    net start mfhacloud
     ```

 **UNIX**